Essentials of Modelling with Excel

 - Graphs and charts.
 Principles of effective visual communication · Using graphs and charts.

-- 30 Excel functions and their applications.
-Logic, conditionality, comparison, aggregation, and lookups.
+- Introduction to Excel functions and their applications.
+Logic, conditionality, comparison, and aggregation.

 - Creating simple models, running sensitivity analysis, Excel operations and functions.